vmware-labs/wasm-workers-server/docs/docs/how-it-works.md

 * Create a Key / Value in-memory store if required
 * Initialize the [Wasmtime](https://wasmtime.dev/) runtime
 * Compile the different modules and initialize them
-* Spin a HTTP server to start serving the requests
+* Spin an HTTP server to start serving the requests

 ## Convention over configuration